Why Should You Read and Study the Bible?

 You can be instructed with teaching from God for wisdom, truth, and everything you need for life and godliness (2 Pet.
 1:3).
 The Bible not only gives you truths to believe but also instruction for how to live life.
 No matter what your background and experience in life might be, you can receive God’s instructions directly from Him as you study the Bible.

 Studying the Bible gives you a strong conviction about what is true and what is God’s will for your life (2 Tim.
 3:16-17).
 God’s Word will build you up in your faith so you can stand up against any storms you encounter in life.

 God’s Word corrects you when you’re going the wrong way (2 Tim.
 3:16-17).
 God loves you enough to correct you and discipline you.
 Correction can be painful at times, but God does it so that you can walk in His blessing and not go in a way where you will have to reap the consequences of your actions.

 A great prayer to pray is Psalm 139:23-24.
 “Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any grievous way in me, and lead me in the way everlasting!”

 9. Training in Righteousness

 Another reason to read the Bible is because it trains you so you can fulfill God’s plan for your life (2 Tim.
 3:16-17).
-Regular Bible Study trains us in God’s ways.
-We can understand and live the way God leads us.
+Regular Bible Study trains you in God’s ways.
+You can understand God’s ways and live out His will.